 - Simple Installation: And all of these are yours after a very simple installation process.
 You just unbox your Gogogate 2 and pair it with your smartphone.
 All your preferences and programs are done on your phone.

 - No Built in Camera: The ability to watch your garage door from any location, as well as record videos for later viewing, is only available when you connect your Gogogate 2 with any one of the compatible or recommended IP cameras, including specific models from Dropcam, D-Link, Foscam, Insteon, and TP-Link.
 It would have been much if the camera were built into the device itself.

-- Subscription Required for Real Time Monitoring: What’s more, you would need to pay a subscription fee of $29.95 for three years, and that will be good for 1 gigabyte of real time video monitoring and another gigabyte of renewable video storage.
+- Subscription Required for Real Time Monitoring: What’s more, you would need to pay a subscription fee for three years, and that will be good for 1 gigabyte of real time video monitoring and another gigabyte of renewable video storage.
 The subscription fee is not refundable, so you should always check out the 30-day trial to see if the service is good enough for you.

 A noteworthy competitor for Gogogate 2, MyQ Garage is one of the most affordable garage door openers that you can control with your smartphone (read my original review here).

 Installation only takes minutes, and that includes using your home Wi-Fi to pair it with your smartphone.

 You can use MyQ Garage to control your existing garage door openers, provided that they are from any of these manufacturers: Chamberlain, Genie, Linear, LiftMaster, Craftsman, Raynor, Overhead Door, Wayne Dalton, Stanley, and several other brands manufactured after 1993.